oroinc/documentation/backend/setup/demo-environment/azure.rst

    * *Subscription* - Select your subscription type
    * *Resource Group* - Create a new resource group, or select an existing one.

      A resource group is a container that holds related resources for an Azure solution.
-Resource group names only allow alphanumeric characters, periods, underscores, hyphens and parenthesis and cannot end in a period.
+Resource group names only allow alphanumeric characters, periods, underscores, hyphens, and parentheses and cannot end in a period.

    * *Virtual Machine Name* - Provide a virtual machine name.

-     Virtual machines in Azure have two distinct names: a virtual machine name used as the Azure resource identifier and in the guest host name.
-When you create a VM in the portal, the same name is used for both the virtual machine name and the host name.
-The virtual machine name cannot be changed after the VM is created.
-You can change the host name when you log into the virtual machine.
+     Virtual machines in Azure have two distinct names: a virtual machine name used as the Azure resource identifier and the guest hostname.
+When you create a VM in the portal, the same name is used for both the virtual machine and host names.
+You cannot change the virtual machine name after the VM is created.
+You can change the hostname when you log into the virtual machine.

    .. image:: /img/backend/setup/azure/basics-1.png
       :alt: Creating a VM - Basics tab

    * *Region* - Choose your region, e.g., (US) East US
    * *Availability Options* - Set to *No infrastructure redundancy required*
-   * *Image* - Choose the base operating system or application for the virtual machine, e.g. OroCommerce with demo data VM
+   * *Image* - Choose the base operating system or application for the virtual machine, e.g., OroCommerce with demo data VM
    * *Size* - Select a VM size to support the workload that you want to run.
-The size that you choose then determines factors such as processing power, memory, and storage capacity.
+The size you choose determines factors such as processing power, memory, and storage capacity.
-   * *Authentication type* - Choose whether to use password or SSH public key for authentication.
+   * *Authentication type* - Choose whether to use a password or SSH public key for authentication.

      * For *password*, complete fields Username, Password, Confirm password
      * For *SSH public key*, complete fields Username and SSH public key